 There’s a saying in the plumbing industry that the plumber protects the health of the nation.
 What does that mean?

-In the United States, the rate of reported cases of water-borne diseases like Legionnaires’ disease has grown nine times since 2000–in part because of incorrect pipe sizes that don’t account for water-saving fixtures.
-Water aging–basically water sitting in oversized pipes–creates an environment ripe for pathogen growth.
+In the United States, the rate of reported cases of water-borne diseases like Legionnaires’ disease has grown nine times since 2000–in part because of pipes that are sized incorrectly using an outdated formula that doesn’t account for water-saving fixtures.
+Water aging — which comes from water sitting in oversized pipes–creates an environment ripe for pathogen growth.

 Right-sized plumbing pipes reduce construction costs and address water aging.
 Download the IAPMO Water Demand Calculator from the Apple App Store or Google Play.

-The Uniform Plumbing Code (UPC) includes the first significant update on pipe sizing methodology in nearly a century – decreasing water age which lowers the risk of waterborne pathogens forming.
+The Uniform Plumbing Code (UPC) includes the first significant update on pipe sizing methodology in nearly a century – which decreases water aging and lowers the risk of waterborne pathogens.

 Water-borne pathogens aren’t the only risk.
 Venting of sewer gases into occupied spaces can create exposure to pathogens and spread disease.
 This can happen when air admittance valves are permitted to replace vent stacks and subsequently fail, as mechanical devices will do.

 The UPC also governs these areas of public safety:

 - Disembowelment via suction from fittings in swimming pool, hot tubs, spas, and whirlpool baths

 - Loss of balance, slippage

 The UMC also governs these areas of public safety: